 “Most people just put their resume information up on LinkedIn and leave it at that, hoping employers will just find them; they don’t put any effort in,” Yomaly says.
 Her advice?
-Fill out your profile entirely and be proactive — just like you would go up to someone and introduce yourself at a networking event.
+Fill out your profile entirely, then be proactive about posting and adding folks — just like you would go up to someone and introduce yourself at a networking event.

 4. Build your network.